ARTIST-Association/ARTIST/CONTRIBUTING.md

              Description of method.
          """

-     class MyClass(ParentClassName):
+     class ChildClass(ParentClass):
          """
-         The docstring for MyClass.
+         The docstring for the child class.

          Attributes
          ----------